RH-sdavey/sean-might-help-you/CONTRIBUTING.md

  ## and those "tip" boxes?

- If you want to create a "tip" or "hint" for the user to do something in a quicker/more efficient or better way, or a keyboard shortcut to do something then put it inside a "blockquote" ( see the markdown cheatsheet) and copy the thumbsup emoji (the actual emoji, not the code) as the first thing inside the blockquote... and then your tip
+ If you want to create a "tip" or "hint" for the user to do something in a quicker/more efficient or better way, or a keyboard shortcut to do something then put it inside a "blockquote"
+> 👍 Like this

+ ( see the markdown cheatsheet) and copy the thumbsup emoji (the actual emoji, not the code) as the first thing inside the blockquote... and then your tip

- ## Right, so I hve an author, I can create posts, how can I get them to you Sean?
+ ## Right, so I have an author, I can create posts, how can I get them to you Sean?

  well its a simple workflow to be honest, you should
  - fork or clone this repo. (ask me directly if you dont know how)